Women Coaches Symposium, Friday April 19, 2019

 Breakout C: (occupational well being)

-Be a Self-confident Woman in a Male-dominated Environment
+Be a Self-confident Woman in a Male-dominated Environment in the Indoor Club Room

 with Monika Sattler, aka "RAD Monika" is an author, speaker and world record holder